 All non-executive directors have letters of appointment with Sappi Limited for an initial period of three years.
-In accordance with best practice, non-executive directors are subject to re-election at the Annual General Meetings after the three-year period.
+In accordance with best practice, non-executive directors are subject to re-election at the AGM after the three-year period.
 Appointments may be terminated by Sappi with six months' notice.
 No compensation is payable on termination, other than accrued fees and expenses.

 Voting on remuneration

-As required by King IV, Sappi's remuneration policy and implementation report as detailed in this Remuneration Report, need to be tabled for separate non-binding advisory votes by shareholders at the upcoming Annual General Meeting (AGM).
+As required by King IV, Sappi's remuneration policy and implementation report need to be tabled for separate non-binding advisory votes by shareholders at the upcoming AGM.
 In the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the voting rights entitled to be exercised by shareholders at such AGM, then the committee will ensure that the following measures are taken in good faith and with best reasonable efforts:

-- An engagement process to ascertain the reasons for the dissenting votes, and
+- An engagement process to ascertain the reasons for the dissenting votes

 - Appropriately addressing legitimate and reasonable objections and concerns raised which may include amending the remuneration policy or clarifying or adjusting remuneration governance and/or processes.